John of Ruusbroec: Priest in Groenendaal

 The desire for a more retired life, and possibly also the persecution which followed Ruysbroeck's attack on Bloemardinne, induced Ruysbroeck, Jan Hinckaert (d.
 1350) and Vrank van Coudenberg (d.
 1386) to leave Brussels in 1343 for the hermitage of Groenendaal, in the neighbouring Sonian Forest, which was made over to them by John III, Duke of Brabant.
 The ruins of the monastery are still present in the forest of Soignes.

 Many disciples joined the little company.
 It was then that it was found expedient to organize into a duly-authorized religious body.
 The hermitage was erected into a community of canons regular on 13 March 1349, and eventually it became the motherhouse of a congregation, which bore its name of Groenendaal.
 Francis van Coudenberg was appointed first provost, and John Ruysbroeck prior.
 Hinckaert refrained from making the canonical profession lest the discipline of the house should suffer from the exemptions required by the infirmities of his old age; he dwelt, therefore, in a cell outside the cloister and there a few years later died.

 This period, from his religious profession (1349) to his death (1381), was the most active and fruitful of Ruysbroeck's career.
 During this time, his fame as a man of God, as a sublime contemplative and a skilled director of souls, spread beyond the bounds of Flanders and Brabant to Holland, Germany, and France.
 He had relations with the nearby Carthusian house at Herne, and also with several communities of Poor Clare Franciscans.
-We know that he had connections with the Friends of God in Strasbourg, and also that in about 1378 he was visited by Geert Groote, the founder of the Devotio Moderna.
+He had connections with the Friends of God in Strasbourg, and in about 1378 he was visited by Geert Groote, the founder of the Devotio Moderna.
 It is possible, though disputed, that John Tauler came to see him.

 John died at Groenendaal, aged 82, on 2 December 1381.